-The most obvious sign for a TSL tutor would be a direct disclosure, where a child reveals they have been sexually abused.
-Other signs that a TSL tutor might notice include:
+The most obvious sign for our AI tutor would be a direct disclosure, where a child reveals they have been sexually abused.
+Other signs that our AI tutor might notice include:

 - The child complains about their privates or anus - The child makes sexual comments that are inappropriate for their age, for example using sexual language or know things about sex that you wouldn't expect them to d.
 Emotional abuse